-Even after living in New York City for more than a decade, on occasions, I get a wild hair and like to pretend that I’m a tourist.
+Even after living in New York City for more than a decade, on occasion, I get a wild hair and like to pretend that I’m a tourist.
 Each item on this list embodies the essence of the city in one way or another, and sometimes even as a local, I long for a fix.
 Here, 12 New York things I love to do no matter how touristy.

 Go to the top of the Empire State Building.

 Admittedly, I’ve visited the ESB once since I’ve lived in NYC, but made the trek to the observatory several times before I moved here.
 I think I’m overdue for another trip to this stately landmark.

 Ride the Staten Island Ferry.

 I’ve ridden the ferry a few times since moved to New York, and I place this attraction at the top of my list to suggest to tourists.
 Why?
 It’s free, and the views are marvelous.

 Gaze at the Chrysler Building.

 Whenever I’m in Midtown and I can sneak a glimpse of this famed beauty – no matter how much of a rush I’m in – I do it.
 In actuality, a glimpse turns into a gaze, which turns into a minute or two of taking pictures.
 Can you blame me?
 She is gorgeous.

 Walk across the Brooklyn Bridge.

 Another favorite of mine, walking over this iconic bridge is a pleasant activity after brunch or dinner, or at any time of day or night, really.
 I love strolling from Brooklyn into Manhattan, particularly in the evening when it’s a bit less crowded.